Common Backpacking Mistakes Made by Travelers

 Gemma and Craig, full-time workers with a life-long travel habit.
 Flirting with 30 and let loose on the world!
 Check-in at Two Scots Abroad for travel tips, quips, and pics that please.
 Go on, MAKE TRAVEL HAPPEN.

 Jeanette, Traveling Honeybird

-“The first time I went off backpacking Europe was back in the days when Lonely Planet was still somewhat reliable and their wasn’t a plethora of helpful blogs to guide newbie travellers.
-All of my previous travels had been for work or on long term trips into the jungle – so days when weight didn’t matter or I had to be 100% self sufficient.
+“The first time I went off backpacking Europe was back in the days when Lonely Planet was still somewhat reliable and there weren’t a plethora of helpful blogs to guide newbie travelers.
+All of my previous travels had been for work or on long-term trips into the jungle – so days when the weight didn’t matter or I had to be 100% self-sufficient.

 Gabriela, Gabriela Here and There